Christian-Krupa/project-kickstart-assemble/README.md

 ## TODO

-- do we use compass at all?
+- do we use/need compass at all?
 - extra step for build folder, to add all new files to svn and remove all removed files from svn (without svn rm)
 - what about JS: how do we include it? bower?
 - give _dist_ some love
+- give styleguide-template some default styling
+- add example btn-class with extends
+- extend css coding guidelines
-- extending coding guidelines
+- include sass coding guidelines
+- add a task for [combining media-queries](https://github.com/buildingblocks/grunt-combine-media-queries)
+- add a task for measuring [frontend-performance](https://github.com/stefanjudis/grunt-phantomas)
+- add a task for taking [screenshots](https://github.com/stefanjudis/grunt-photobox)